Who’s car is it?

 Our oldest daughter recently earned her driver’s license and, for the sake of the sanity of my wife and I, we found a used car for her to drive.
-As you could imagine, she was ecstatic at that idea.
+As you could imagine, she was ecstatic at the idea.
 I was more measured.

 “Really?” she inquired.
-“I’m the one who will be driving it most of the time.
+“I’m the one who will be driving it most of the time.”

 Contrary to this assumption, “public“ things are not intrinsically virtuous.
 Public entities are governed and run by flawed human beings with the potential for bad judgement, a thought with which most Americans sympathize.
-A 2017 survey by Chapman University in California revealed 74% of Americans site government corruption as their top fear:
+A 2017 survey by Chapman University in California revealed 74% of Americans site government corruption as their top fear

 Three of 4 Americans are more worried about government abuse of power than world war!